Lowellville mom ordered to surrender weapons after gun incident - NewsBreak

 STRUTHERS, Ohio (WKBN) – A Lowellville mom accused of bringing a gun to the school during Thursday’s shooting incident at Lowellville Schools is free on $10,000 bond.

 Jessica Wolfe, 31, was arraigned in Struthers Municipal Court Friday morning on a charge of illegal conveyance of a weapon on school grounds.
-She was ordered to surrender all weapons in her possession and must undergo a mental evaluation.Self-inflicted shooting leads to lockdown of Lowellville Schools
+She was ordered to surrender all weapons in her possession and must undergo a mental evaluation.‘I was terrified:’ Lowellville students, parents speak on shooting

 The school was locked down after a boy shot himself in the school’s cafeteria.
 Investigators say Wolfe showed up at the school with a gun.